Idoma people: Scholarly history

 As suggested, a number of factors make it difficult to study Idoma historical origins of the Idoma people as a whole.
 In any event, it could be said that despite their heterogeneous origins, trading, marriage, language and other interactions among the Idoma have cultivated traditions and shaped a rich cultural identity distinctly their own.

 Outside of Benue

 The popular idea is that the Idoma are an ethnolinguistic group primarily found in the western areas of Benue State, Nigeria.
-This is because they are the second largest group in the state and occupy 9 local government areas (L.G.A.’s) which are: Ado, Agatu, Apa, Obi, Ohimini, Ogbadibo, Oju, Okpokwu and Otukpo.
-Aside from the western parts of Benue, this tribe have settlements in other parts of the country, including Taraba, Nassarawa, Kogi, Enugu and the Cross River States.
-The men are obliged by tradition to pound yam for their wives, Unlike other cultures where the woman is expected to perform all culinary chores, the Idoma men are not always exempted.
+This is because they are the second largest group in the state and occupy nine local government areas (L.G.A.’s) which are: Ado, Agatu, Apa, Obi, Ohimini, Ogbadibo, Oju, Okpokwu and Otukpo.
+Aside from the western parts of Benue, this tribe has settlements in other parts of the country, including Taraba, Nassarawa, Kogi, Enugu and the Cross River States.